-This Compensation Discussion and Analysis is designed to provide our stockholders with a clear understanding of our compensation philosophy and objectives, compensation-setting process, and the compensation of our named executive officers ("NEOs") for fiscal year 2022.
-Our NEOs include our president and chief executive officer, our former chief financial officer, and our three most highly compensated executive officers for fiscal year 2022 other than our chief executive officer and chief financial officer.
-Additionally, for fiscal year 2022 our NEOs include C. Scott Parker, our former Chief Marketing Officer, Atkins.
-For fiscal year 2022, our NEOs were:
+This Compensation Discussion and Analysis is designed to provide our stockholders with a clear understanding of our compensation philosophy and objectives, compensation-setting process, and the compensation of our named executive officers ("NEOs") for fiscal year 2023.
+Our NEOs include our president and chief executive officer, our chief financial officer, our former chief financial officer and our three most highly compensated executive officers for fiscal year 2023 other than our chief executive officer and chief financial officer.
+For fiscal year 2023, our NEOs were: